Dental implants are marginally more susceptible to medical problems than natural teeth.

 1) Avoid eating food that is overly hard, crunchy or chewy

-Biting into food that is too hard is still a big cause in implanted teeth breaking,
+Biting into food that is too hard is still a big cause of natural and implanted teeth breaking,

 This becomes more of a problem as our natural and implanted teeth get older.